Dichotomy for Digraph Homomorphism Problems: Introduction

-One of the common ingredients in $CSP$ algorithms is the use of consistency checks to reduce the set of possible values for each variable (see, for example the algorithm outlined in \cite{pavol-book} for $CSP(H)$ when $H$ admits a near unanimity function).
-Our algorithm includes such a consistency check as a first step.
-We begin by performing a pair consistency check of the list of vertices in the input digraph $G$.
-For each pair $(x,y)$ of $V(G) \times V(G)$ we consider a list of possible pairs $(a,b)$, $a \in L(x)$ (the list in $H$ associated with $x \in G$) and $b \in L(y)$.
+\paragraph{Preprocessing:} One of the common ingredients in $CSP$ algorithms is the use of consistency checks to reduce the set of possible values for each variable (see, for example the algorithm outlined in \cite{pavol-book} for $CSP(H)$ when $H$ admits a near unanimity function).
+Our algorithm includes such a consistency check (also known as (2,3)-consistency check \cite{FV93}) as a first step which we call \emph{PreProcessing}.
+PreProcessing procedure begins by performing arc and pair consistency check on the list of vertices in the input digraph $G$.
+For each pair $(x,y)$ of $V(G) \times V(G)$ we consider a list of possible pairs $(a,b)$, $a \in L(x)$ (the list in $H$ associated with $x \in V(G)$) and $b \in L(y)$.
 Note that if $xy$ is an arc of $G$ and $ab$ is not an arc of $H$ then we remove $(a,b)$ from the list of $(x,y)$.
 Moreover, if $(a,b) \in L(x,y)$ and there exists $z$ such that there is no $c$ for which $(a,c) \in L(x,z)$ and $(c,b) \in L(z,y)$ then we remove $(a,b)$ from the list of $(x,y)$.
 We continue this process until no list can be modified.
-If there are empty lists then clearly there is no list homomorphism.
+If there are empty lists then clearly there is no list homomorphism from $G$ to $H$.